Muhsin Ibrahim

 The Temporal

-have died in two separate accidents in Mecca and Mina.
-To my firmed belief,
+It’s no longer news that hundreds of Hajj pilgrims have died in two separate accidents in Mecca and Mina.
+To my firm belief,

 none was avoidable.
-The blame-game between the Saudis, Iranians and Africans
+The blame game between the Saudis, Iranians and Africans

 should stop!
-First, the Saudi minister was dead wrong for blaming Africans as
+First, the Saudi minister was dead wrong for blaming Africans for the Mina stampede.
+That was very heedless, insensitive, and condemnable.
+He should ASAP offer us an unreserved apology.
+Second, the

-offence on the Saudis as the latter continue to pound Houthi militants, the
+Iranians have just discovered a niche to launch their subtle, bloodless counter-offensive on the Saudis as the latter continue to pound Houthi militants, the

 former’s ally, in Yemen.
 Everyone knows that the two countries are as opposite